joshhartigan/proglang/readme.txt

 some things.

-infix.rb parses infixed math expressions (e.g. 5 * 34.65)
+infix.rb | parses infixed math expressions (e.g. 5 * 34.65)

-lexer.js is a stupid c-style lexer that is really bad
+lexer.js | a stupid c-style lexer that is really bad